Sokkeldirektoratet

 Information about measurement in the annual status report

-Uncertainty budget for CO2 tax measurements
+Uncertainty budgets for CO2 tax measurements

 Other information